mxagar/spark_big_data_guide/00_Intro_Big_Data/README.md

 - When we create a document, it is hashed and directed to a given shard; a hash table keeps document and shard mappings.
 - Each shard has its own index/indices; thus, when we search, all shards start looking in their index tables.
 - There are primary and replica shards to increase resiliency and robustness, in case one node fails.
-    - Primary and replica shards are scattered in different nodes; the primary shard is the original, the replicas are copies, but the all contain all the documents and the index tables.
+    - Primary and replica shards are scattered in different nodes; the primary shard is the original, the replicas are copies, but they all contain all the documents and the index tables.
     - Every time we append a document to a shard (write), that's appended to the primary shard, its index is updated, and the shard is replicated to the replicas spread in the cluster.
     - If we look for a term (read), any primary/replica shard can be used.

+See my guide on Elasticsearch: [mxagar/elastic_search_guide](https://github.com/mxagar/elastic_search_guide).

 ## Hadoop